 - There are many ways to give back to your community, but nothing quite compares to helping a couple realize their dream of a family.

 - Surrogate mothers don’t have to put their lives on hold to be a surrogate.
 They can continue to be a stay-at-home mom or can continue to work as they help create the miracle of family for someone else.

 - Intended parents are frequently very involved with the pregnancy, attending doctor appointments and hosting baby showers.
 Working with a surrogate mother allows them to experience pregnancy as well as parenthood

-Learn more about how to be a surrogate mother or calling us at 1-800-877-1880 today.
+Click here to learn more about how to be a surrogate mother or by calling us at 1-800-877-1880 today.

 When we got to the physicians office, we were greeted by the Intended Parents.
 After checking in, I was taken back for pre-procedure acupuncture, which I found to be so incredibly relaxing.
 The transfer itself is very quick, and completely painless.
 My husband, Intended Mother, Physician, Nurse, and Embryologist were all in the room with me.
 We transferred 2 beautiful embryos, and all crossed our fingers.
 I was so thankful that the IP’s were able to be present, and experience the transfer with us, after all this is their baby!

 After the transfer procedure, I had yet another round of acupuncture.
 By the time we left the physicians office 20 minutes later, I felt like a marshmallow!
 Incredibly relaxed and comfortable, my husband and I made our way home, and I spent two days on bed rest.
 We had a schedule for our first Beta (test for HCG hormone levels) eight days later.